Sistava

 FAQ

-What is the best AI sales employee for a solo founder or consultant in 2026?
+What is the best AI sales employee for a solo founder or consultant?

 Do I need a full AI sales team or just one AI sales employee?

 Most solo founders and consultants start with a single sales employee.
 Because you have nobody to delegate to, one AI employee that owns prospecting, outreach, follow-up, and replies is usually the highest-leverage hire.
-With Sistava you can add more employees and a team leader later if the business grows, without changing platforms.
+With a managed platform like Sistava you can add more employees and a team leader later if the business grows, without changing platforms.

 Will an AI sales employee keep selling while I am busy delivering client work?

-That is the core benefit for a solo seller.
 A managed AI sales employee runs outreach and follow-up on its own during the weeks you are heads-down on delivery, then reports back through a task board and work journal you review whenever you surface.
 The pipeline stays warm instead of going cold every time you start a project.
+Pure automation tools will also run, but only the exact sequences you set up, and database tools leave the consultative touch to you.

 Are AI SDR tools like Artisan or Agent Frank a good fit for solo consultants?

 They are excellent at high-volume cold email but built for a different buyer.
-Artisan plans commonly run into thousands of dollars a month and Agent Frank starts around $499 to $599 per month, both priced for serious outbound budgets.
+Artisan plans commonly run into thousands of dollars a month and Agent Frank reflects a serious outbound budget, both aimed at funded or outbound-heavy teams.
 For a consultant who sells consultatively on warm relationships, a broader AI employee that handles inbound, follow-up, and relationship memory is usually a better fit.

 Will an AI sales employee remember each of my prospect relationships?